What are the New gTLD Program Reviews?

 When will there be another application round for the New gTLD Program?

 ICANN is committed to opening a second application window for the New gTLD Program as quickly as possible.
 The exact timing would be based on experiences gained and changes required after the completion of the current round.
-At this time, there is no announced date for a subsequent round of New gTLD applications, however, it is unlikely to happen before 2016 at the earliest, and most likely later.
+At this time, there is no announced date for a subsequent round of New gTLD applications.

 What is the timeline for the New gTLD Program Reviews?